 Despite these positive indicators, months of social unrest and the introduction of a national security law which ties Hong Kong much more closely to mainland China mean that many international investors retain reservations about the Hong Kong market.
 The retirement of long-serving CEO Li in late 2020 added to a sense of uncertainty.

-However, rather than take a conservative approach in appointing a new leader, HKEX has moved to bring in the first foreign CEO in its history; maverick Argentinian banker Nicolas Agustin.
-The HKEX board is hoping that Agustin, who has spent his entire career at JP Morgan and is nicknamed ‘Gucho’, can reassure investors of Hong Kong’s continuing international outlook.
+However, rather than take a conservative approach in appointing a new leader, HKEX has moved to bring in the first foreign CEO in its history; maverick Argentinian banker Nicolas Aguzin.
+The HKEX board is hoping that Aguzin, who has spent his entire career at JP Morgan and is nicknamed ‘Gucho’, can reassure investors of Hong Kong’s continuing international outlook.
 The fact that he is neither Chinese nor American is also potentially beneficial should US-China relations worsen.

 While ‘Gucho’ has not yet outlined his strategy for HKEX in full, he does talk about expanding the exchange while remaining “anchored to China” in an introductory video posted on the HKEX website.
 Challenges he will face in the role include an expanded universe of rivals, including the Shanghai Stock Exchange’s Nasdaq-style Star Market, which already hosts Chinese COVID-19 vaccine manufacturer Cansino Biologics, the reforming Shenzhen Stock Exchange, and new entrants in Macau and Guangzhou.